 Liquidity risk is the risk that CBCRA will encounter difficulty in meeting obligations associated with financial liabilities.

 CBCRA has established budgetary and cash forecasts to ensure it has the funds necessary for fulfilling its obligations.

 a) CBCRA has an operating lease for premises requiring approximate annual rental payments as follows:

-b) A program management services agreement was in place with Reclay StewardEdge Inc. to provide various administrative and communication tasks to CBCRA until December 2014 at a monthly amount of $88,676.
-Subsequent to year end, the agreement was renewed
+b) A program management services agreement is in place with Reclay StewardEdge Inc. to provide various management, administrative and communication tasks to CBCRA until December 2017 at a monthly amount of $88,676.

 7. Comparative amounts